BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

 }
 ```

-The Arduino UNO interprets the incoming characters (F, B, L, R, etc.) and controls the L298N motor driver based on those inputs.
+&nbsp;&nbsp;&nbsp;&nbsp;The Arduino UNO interprets the incoming characters (F, B, L, R, etc.) and controls the L298N motor driver based on those inputs.
 In turn, the motor driver controls the speed and direction of all four DC motors.
 The first mistake I made was confusing the polarity of the motors, as because of this, my wheels were spinning inwards.
 I believed that the error was due to my code, and so, I spent the next hour looking over it, tweaking the HIGH and LOW digitalwrite values.
 Interestingly, my motors either continued to spin incorrectly or failed to spin at all.
 At last, I decided to rewire the motors, solving the problem.

 # <center>First Milestone</center>